kindredgroup/pit-toolkit/README.md

     # 1) Read pitfile from specified remote repository,
     # 2) Select subsection of file from "testSuites" node where entries are matching IDs.
     #    For example, "SELECT * FROM remote/pitfile.yml#testSuites WHERE id IN(testSuiteIds)"
+    # Optional, when not defined, all when defined as empty array then all tests are included.
     testSuiteIds: [ 'testset-talos-certifier-and-messenger' ]
 ```